HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Introduction

 Motivated by that, this paper aims to study such relationships between models and datasets.
 They are the central parts of the \textit{LLM supply chain}~\cite{wang2024large}, which refers to the entire lifecycle of developing, training, and deploying LLMs, similar to a traditional supply chain in manufacturing or software development~\cite{colakovic2021traditional,manufacturing2022review,chou2006software,sonatype2015software}.
 Such a supply chain can help to identify critical insights for both model evolution and dataset origin, as discussed below.

 \textbf{Model evolution.} The study of the LLM supply chain gives a clear overview of how LLMs evolve from base models to fine-tuned variants, adapter integration, and quantization models.
 With that, one can easily keep track of them.
-For example, a use case is when a security vulnerability is found in one LLM, and we can quickly locate the potential models that might have the same issues.
+For example, a use case is when a security vulnerability is found in one LLM, and we can quickly locate the potential models that might have the same vulnerabilities.

-\textbf{Dataset origin.} This supply chain can also help to understand the datasets' origins used for training different models~\cite{shen2023slimpajama}.
+\textbf{Dataset origin.} This supply chain can also help to understand dataset origin used for training different models~\cite{shen2023slimpajama}.
 Dataset origin refers to the source from which the data is collected.
 For example, for a fine-tuned model, we not only care about which dataset is used for fine-tuning but also what other datasets are involved in training the previous model.
 Understanding such dataset origin helps to ensure that the dataset used is reliable, and legally compliant.